bmrankin/documents-and-resources/ManagerREADME.md

 **When I ask you to do something that feels poorly defined** you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 **Ask assertive versus tell assertive.** When you need to ask me to do something, ask me.
-I respond incredibly well to ask assertiveness (“Rands, can you help with X?”).
-I respond poorly to being told what to do (“Rands, do X.”) I have been this way since I was a kid.
+I respond incredibly well to ask assertiveness (“Bryan, can you help with X?”).
+I respond poorly to being told what to do (“Bryan, do X.”) I have been this way since I was a kid.

 **I struggle with impatience and jumping ahead when looking at strategies** for planning or problem solving.
 It is not that I think I know more than you.
 I just have been looking at the problem or have other context that I forget you don't have.
 It is a jerk move and I am working on it.
 Call it out or ask for the context.